Ernest Day

 Ernest Day, B.S.C.
 (15 April 1927 - 16 November 2006) was a British cinematographer and director of film and television, known for his collaborations with David Lean and Lewis Gilbert.
 He spent the majority of his career as a camera operator, often referred to Lean as his "eyes", and was the first British cameraman to operate a 70mm film camera.
 He was nominated for an Academy Award and BAFTA Award for Lean's final film A Passage to India (1984).

 Career

 Early career

 Day initially worked as a clapper loader for various movies from 1944 to 1948, then as a focus puller for 1949 to 1950.

-Credited as a technician of Hell Below Zero for Warwick Films.
-He was a cameraman for the British film The Cockleshell Heroes, released in 1955 and acted as camera operator on several more Warwick Films.
+He was a cameraman for the British film The Cockleshell Heroes, released in 1955 and acted as camera operator on several more Warwick Films where he was credited as a technician on Hell Below Zero.

 He continued this through 1976, when he contributed notably to American films Exodus (1960), Lord Jim (1965), the James Bond film You Only Live Twice (1967), Davey Major Roads (1969), Stanley Kubrick's A Clockwork Orange (1971), as well as three films by David Lean.
 His last film as a cameraman was released in 1988.